-Now we’ve got that out of the way Cherry, Chocolate, need I say more?
-I’m trying to use up bits and bobs that have been gathering at the back of my food cupboards for yonks, I had a jar of Morello Cherries in syrup which smelt like Kirsch or Black forest Gateaux in a jar…utterly divine.
-I had a few green raisins left over from the muesli that I’d made earlier on that morning and I seem to have bought enough desiccated coconut recently to fill a bucket!
-The one ingredient that I’d not used yet and was super excited about was the Raw Cacao Nibs from Foods You Can.
+As mentioned at the beginning of this post, I had a jar of Morello Cherries in syrup which smelt like Kirsch (a cherry liqueur) in a jar.
+I had a few raisins left over from some muesli that I’d prepped and I seem to have bought enough desiccated coconut recently to fill a bucket!
+The one ingredient that I do use that’s a bit different to the norm is Cacao Nibs.
 These are really delicious, they pop in your mouth when you bite into them, it’s kind of like a hard brazil nut texture but with a savoury chocolate flavour, I love them.

 Love this recipe idea, you’re going to adore these

 I have a catalogue of recipes like this on the website now.
-The 5 years plus of blogging and recipe development has seen fads come and go but these delicious gluten free recipes stand the test of time.
+In all my years of blogging and recipe development I’ve seen fads come and go but these delicious gluten free recipes stand the test of time.
 There’s my popular Apricot Cacao Raw Squares (gluten, dairy, egg free) then my Deliciously Simple Fruit and Nut Chocolate Truffles and how about these Raw Chocolate Snack Squares

 No Bake Cherry Chocolate Squares Recipe